mlflow/mlflow/docs/source/tracking.rst

 .. warning::
     The MLflow artifact proxied access service enables users to have an *assumed role of access to all artifacts* that are accessible to the Tracking Server.
-    Administrators who are enabling this feature should ensure that the access level granted to the Tracking Server for artifact operations meets with any security requirements prior to enabling the Tracking Server to operate in a proxied file handling role.
+    Administrators who are enabling this feature should ensure that the access level granted to the Tracking Server for artifact operations meets all security requirements prior to enabling the Tracking Server to operate in a proxied file handling role.

 .. _scenario_6:

 Scenario 6: MLflow Tracking Server used exclusively as proxied access host for artifact storage access
 ------------------------------------------------------------------------------------------------------

-MLflow's Tracking Server can be used in an exclusive artifact proxied access file handling role.
-The configuration at server start by adding the flag
+MLflow's Tracking Server can be used in an exclusive artifact proxied artifact handling role.
+Specifying the ``--artifacts-only`` flag restricts an MLflow server instance to only serve artifact-related API requests by proxying to an underlying object store.
-``--artifacts-only`` will restrict a Tracking Server instance to be used as a bastion host to an underlying file store without allowing for Tracking Server functionality apart from artifact handling.
-See: :ref:`artifact_only_mode` for more details.

 .. note::
     Starting a Tracking Server with the ``--artifacts-only`` parameter will disable all Tracking Server functionality apart from API calls related to saving, loading, or listing artifacts.